Poland asks Czech Republic to stop cross-border "abortion tourism"

 The move follows an October ruling by Poland’s Constitutional Tribunal which said abortions in cases of malformation of the foetus were unconstitutional, leading to a de-facto near-total ban on abortion in Poland and triggering mass protests across the country.

-Near-total abortion in Poland
+Near-total abortion ban in Poland

 Before last year’s ruling, Poland already had one of Europe’s strictest abortion laws, and only around 1,000 abortions were performed legally in the country each year.
 However, between 150,000 and 200,000 Polish women decided to terminate their pregnancy illegally or resorted to travelling abroad – including Germany, Czech Republic and Slovakia – to receive an abortion.